 Students in Grades 11 and 12 have the option of competing in the Weizmann Institute's Annual Shalheveth Freier Physics Tournament.
 Competing groups build a safe using physics principles that should be impenetrable by other teams, while trying to crack their competitors' safes.
-The national glazar@bastoronto.org 416-630-6772 ext 237
+The national winners compete in a two-day international competition in the Davidson Institute of Science Education, at the Weizmann Institute in Rechovot, Israel.